rust-lang/book/nostarch/chapter09.md

 the error message will be someone else’s code where the `panic!` macro is called, not the line of our code that eventually led to the `panic!` call.
 We can use the backtrace of the functions the `panic!` call came from to figure out the part of our code that is causing the problem.
-We’ll discuss what a backtrace is in more detail next.
+We’ll discuss backtraces in more detail next.

 ### Using a `panic!` Backtrace

 Let’s look at another example to see what it’s like when a `panic!` call comes from a library because of a bug in our code instead of from our code calling the macro directly.
-Listing 9-1 has some code that attempts to access an element by index in a vector.
+Listing 9-1 has some code that attempts to access an index in a vector beyond the range of valid indexes.

 Filename: src/main.rs